 This is why hiring freezes in the tech world reflect a simple decline in the optimism which has driven so many of these companies to hire and grow based on potential future returns.
 Thus, we can see many of these freezes are being more preventative, with the aim of reducing costs now to avoid worse outcomes in the coming year.

-How Flexible Talent Sourcing Offers an Alternative
+How Flexible Talent Sourcing offers an alternative

 The reality is that hiring freezes are often implemented based on assumptions about the cost of labor and availability of talent.
 Flexible talent sourcing offers ways to access critical talent at reduced costs without needing to sacrifice quality.
 That’s why, to help our customers access the talent they need now, we purpose-build scalable tech talent solutions around their needs.